Master of Public Service & Administration

 Official English language proficiency (ELP) test scores are required for most international applicants.
 Citizens of certain English speaking countries are exempt from this requirement.
 Refer to the list on the Texas A&M International Graduate Admissions website.

-If an applicant’s country is not on the exempted list, he/she must have test scores that meet the minimum ELP requirement or meet the Alternative Verification criteria.
+If an applicant’s country is not on the exempted list, they must submit test scores that meet the minimum ELP requirement or meet the Alternative Verification criteria.
 Acceptable options:

 - Score at least 146 on the GRE verbal section (or 22 on GMAT verbal) from a test date within five years of applying.